seL4/docs/projects/dockerfiles/index.md

 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

-# Using Docker for seL4, Microkit, and Camkes
+# Using Docker for seL4, Microkit, and CAmkES

 This page provides instructions on how to quickly set up your machine for building the seL4 kernel and related projects.